reproducible-reporting/stepup-core/docs/getting_started/introduction.md

 ## Tutorial source files

-Input files for each tutorial are stored in a corresponding subdirectory under `docs/getting_started/` in the source code of StepUp Core.
+Input files for each tutorial are stored in a corresponding subdirectory under `docs/getting_started/` within StepUp Core's source code.
-Each directory contains a script `main.sh` that simply runs the example in non-interactive mode, to generate output that can be included in the documentation.
+Each directory contains a script named `main.sh`, which simply runs the example in non-interactive mode, generating output that can be included in the documentation.

 ## StepUp architecture

-The tutorials use terminology defined in this mini architecture overview.
+The tutorials use terminology defined in this small architecture overview.
-The overview merely summarizes the internals of StepUp and omits plenty of details for the sake of clarity.
+This overview summarizes the internals of StepUp, omitting many details for the sake of clarity.
-It provides just enough to get a basic understanding of its core concepts.
+It provides just enough to give a basic understanding of its core concepts.

-### Workflow (graph)
+### Workflow (graphs)

-StepUp keeps track of what it has to do and what it has already done in a workflow data structure.
+StepUp keeps track of what it needs to do and what it has already done in a workflow data structure.
-This workflow is represented by *two* [direct acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) that make use of the same nodes.
+This workflow is represented by *two* [direct acyclic graphs (DAGs)](https://en.wikipedia.org/wiki/Directed_acyclic_graph), which comprise the same nodes.

 #### Nodes